Samallll/TimesZone/README.md

 After configuring the `application.properties` file, you're ready to run the application.
 Follow the steps in the [Getting Started](#getting-started) section to clone the repository and launch the application.

 Feel free to reach out if you encounter any issues during the configuration process.

+### User-side Features
+- **Shop Products:**
+    - Explore and shop from a diverse collection of watches.

+- **Authentication:**
+    - Create an account with email OTP validation or log in using email/password or OTP.

+- **Password Management:**
+    - Forgot password?
+Reset it via OTP sent to the registered email ID.
+    - Change user details, including password, in the user profile section.

+- **Wishlist and Referral:**
+    - Add products to the wishlist for future purchases.
+    - Share referral codes via email to earn rewards credited to the wallet.

+- **Address Management:**
+    - View, add, and delete addresses with soft delete functionality.

+- **Order Management:**
+    - View orders, download invoices, cancel, and return orders based on the order status.
+    - Purchase products using available coupons for discounts.
+    - Payment Methods: Choose between Cash on Delivery, Razorpay and Wallet for secure and convenient payments.

+### Admin-side Features
+- **Order Details Report:**
+    - Download order details report for a specific time period in CSV and PDF formats.

+- **User Management:**
+    - Block users for administrative purposes.

+- **Product Management:**
+    - Add, edit, and remove products.
+    - Add product images stored in the MySQL database.

+- **Category Management:**
+    - Add, edit, and manage categories and sub-categories.

+- **Coupon Management:**
+    - Add coupons and manage them based on conditions like minimum purchase amount and coupon usage count.

+- **Offer Management:**
+    - Make product and category offers with priority given to category offers.
+Offers are applied on specified dates and removed at specified dates (implemented using task scheduler).

 ### User Learnings and Mistakes
 This project is part of my learning journey with Spring Boot, and I acknowledge that there might be areas for improvement.
 Here are some of the lessons learned and identified mistakes: